Tanzania: Outcry after President Samia calls women footballers 'flat-chested' | DW | 25.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Tanzania's President Samia Suluhu Hassan is under fire for suggesting that women footballers would not be attractive candidates for marriage.
-Comments on social media speak of humiliation for women.
+Social media users speak of his remarks being humiliating for women.

-The president said that while female footballers were making the East African country proud by winning trophies, some did not stand a chance of getting married because of the way they looked: "If we bring them here and line them up, for those with flat-chests, you might think they are men — not women."
-She said, while some sportswomen were married, most of them were not, "and for the way they are, a life of marriage is a just a dream."
+The president said that while female footballers were making the East African country proud by winning trophies, some did not stand a chance of getting married because of the way they looked: "If we bring them here and line them up, for those with flat chests, you might think they are men — not women."
+She said that while some sportswomen were married, most of them were not, "and for the way they are, a life of marriage is a just a dream."

 Samia Suluhu Hassan became president in March when she succeeded John Magufuli after his sudden death.
-Shortly after the 61-year-old took over the leadership from her predecessor, she changed the countries approach to deal with the Covid-19 virus and started a vaccination campaign.
+Shortly after the 61-year-old took over the leadership from her predecessor, she changed the country's approach to dealing with the coronavirus and started a vaccination campaign.
 She urged all Tanzanians to get vaccinated and took her jab in public to encourage others.

-Her move was widely welcomed as a breakthrough since Tanzania was one of the last countries in the world to start inoculating its people.But now the tide has turned, and Tanzania's first female president has come under fire for her discriminatory remarks on female soccer player's looks.
+Her move was widely welcomed as a breakthrough, since Tanzania was one of the last countries in the world to start inoculating its people.But now Tanzania's first female president has come under fire for her discriminatory remarks on female soccer player's looks.

-Her comments didn't go well with the social media users after the video where she is speaking about women footballers went viral.
-One of the users, Mwanahamisi Singano, wrote: "This woman wants to turn Tanzania into Afghanistan.
+Her comments didn't go down well with the social media users after the video in which she is speaking about women footballers went viral.
+One user, Mwanahamisi Singano, wrote: "This woman wants to turn Tanzania into Afghanistan.
 Where are the rights of our women?
 Mama, encourage our African women to excel in what they are good at."

-Singano, a female activist, told DW interview that President Hassan's statement is a humiliation to women.
-"Especially African women as we know for so long their female body has been objectified," Singano said.
+Singano, a female activist, told DW in an interview that President Samia's statement was a humiliation to women.
+"Especially African women, as we know for so long their female body has been objectified," Singano said.
 "We have been pushed to fit certain categories of beauty.
-So it is really sad to hear that the president is uttering those words in a manner that says: if you do not have these qualities, you are not woman enough.
+So it is really sad to hear that the president is uttering those words in a manner that says: If you do not have these qualities, you are not woman enough.
 You are not attractive."

-The world needs to move towards looking at women on what they have accomplished.
-"There are people who find this statement normal as we live in a society where we have normalized objectifying women as we have normalized looking at women in terms of marriage."
+The world needs to move toward looking at women more in terms of what they have accomplished, she said.
+"There are people who find this statement normal, as we live in a society where we have normalized objectifying women as we have normalized looking at women in terms of marriage."

-But as president, Hassan needs to set the standards high, the gender activist said. adding that Samia needs to challenge the norm, the stereotype.
-She added that she had expected the president to speak about young Tanzanian women being courageous, strong and have made this country proud in the utmost respect and giving them the spirit and courage.
+As president, Samia needs to set high standards, the gender activist said. adding that Samia needed to challenge the norm, the stereotype.
+She added that she had expected the president to speak with the utmost respect about young Tanzanian women being courageous, strong and having made this country proud, with a view to giving them spirit and courage.

 Compared to their male counterparts, women national players feel they are not celebrated or appreciated enough

-Like many other Tanzanians, Catherine Ruge, head of the women's wing of the opposition Chadema party and a former Member of Parliament, is angry about the president's words and says that humiliation is a matter of concern.
+Like many other Tanzanians, Catherine Ruge, head of the women's wing of the opposition Chadema party and a former member of parliament, is angry about the president's words and says that the humiliation they denote is a matter of concern.
 She tweeted: "All women deserve respect."

 But for Sanna Garraway, a soccer player at FC St. Pauli in Hamburg, the president's statement and her concerns about the future of female players is not too much of a surprise.
 "It is precisely these stereotypes that the Tanzanian women players told us about, and it is the typical prejudices they encounter that lead to structural and social barriers," Garraway said as she referred to a sports exchange with the Simba Queens Club players in Dar es Salaam two years ago.